jlewis92/DevToArticleRepo/markdown/resumeChallenge.md

 The backend can be found [here](https://github.com/jlewis92/ResumeProject-backend)

-So to start with I just setup a private GitHub repo (that I've since made public) and stick a Terraform and Python .gitignore file into it and the MIT licence.
-After that I added some Git [pre-commits](https://pre-commit.com/) to do stuff like auto-format the Terraform scripts and check if I've left any secrets in plaintext on the repository.
+So to start with I just setup a private GitHub repository (that I've since made public) and stick a Terraform and Python .gitignore file into it and the MIT licence.
+After that I added some Git [pre-commits](https://pre-commit.com/) to do stuff like auto-format the Terraform scripts and check if I've left any secrets in plain-text on the repository.
 I did get a false positive on the GitHub thumbprint for the OIDC token which is why it has `# pragma: allowlist secret` written next to it.

 Once I'd done this I committed everything I had and it was time to work on the GitHub Actions project.
 As the Terraform is using a load environment variables to run, I set this up as secrets on Actions so that they couldn't be seen in logs: